rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 Example: `[Paris] : Published by Corbeau at Paris and by Robinde at London, [1787]`

-## 4.20.9 Statements relating to manufacture only
+## 4.20.9 Statements relating to manufacture or distributor only

 <a name="4.20.9.1">4.20.9.1</a> If the resource bears only a statement relating to manufacture, or multiple such statements, generally assume the manufacturer to also be functioning as publisher.
 Treat the statement as a publication statement.